choung0124/-/README.md

     The channel IDs will be saved to "channel_ids.csv" in your current directory.
     This will be used as the input for crawling, so review this file before the proceding to the next step

-2. Crawl the all of the comments of each youtube channel
+b.
+Crawl the all of the comments of each youtube channel

 ``` ! python scripts/yt_channel_crawling.py "channel_ids.csv" ```